 The “spreading hate” that you mentioned is correct.
 I do hate to see addicts and their families given false hope (being preyed upon by the small group of those who truly are just out to make $).
 The pharmaceutical world has helped many, many sick people get well and even found cures for some diseases.
 But once you open the door to the idea that some “just can’t quit” you also open the door to usage of large numbers of drugs that sometimes/usually have little or no effect concerning recovery.

 Do they temporarily relieve symptoms?
 Sure, but do they end the obsessive and compulsive drug use?
 No. The only thing that comes close to a permanent solution is “talk therapy.”
 They don’t make a pill or potion that will even come close to talk therapy.
 But these same pill and potion manufactures are making billions off of this disease.

-My book sells for a whopping $12 (from our website).
+My book sells for a whopping $12.99.
 I would love to sell millions because I believe the information is valuable.
 Hundreds of my readers have sent emails and letters saying that this book helped them a great deal.

 Lastly, you ask:

 “How many ways are there to the top of the mountain?”

 I live in the mountains and like to climb a little myself.
 And you are correct; there are usually a few, sometimes several, routes to the summit.
 The one that most people will tend to use though—is the one that has proven to be the safest.
 This is where you will find most people climbing (the route that works the best for the most).
 Great risk is involved in taking what appears to be a ‘short cut.’
 Many lives have been lost looking for the easier softer way.
 Drug addiction is like that too I believe.

 Thanks again for writing.
 Emails like yours make me really think about why I believe what I believe.